alainwolf/roll.urown.net/server/php-fpm.rst

 ===========

 The `PHP FastCGI Process Manager <http://www.php.net/manual/en/install.fpm.php>`_ or PHP-FPM in short is server running in the background.
-When a webbrowser requests a webpage which is made by a PHP script, the web server (Nginx in our case) will forward the request to the PHP-FPM server who will process it.
+When a web browser requests a web page which is made by a PHP script, the web server (Nginx in our case) will forward the request to the PHP-FPM server who will process it.
 PHP-FPM then sends the script output back to webserver.
-At last the webserver forwards the output back to the webbrowser.
+At last the webserver forwards the output back to the web browser.

 Install PHP-FPM
 ---------------